TouqeerAhmed007/E_Commerce_Site/README.md

-# ShopHive — E-Commerce Platform
+# Intern-Shop — E-Commerce Platform

 A full-stack e-commerce web application built with Node.js, Express, and MongoDB.
 ShopHive supports product browsing, cart management, order tracking, user authentication, and an admin panel for managing products and categories.